cjdbarlow/Part-One/tiva-and-tci.md

         * 8mg.kg<sup>-1</sup>.hr<sup>-1</sup> for 10 minutes
         * 6mg.kg<sup>-1</sup>.hr<sup>-1</sup> thereafter

-Marsh and Schnider Models:
+**Marsh and Schnider Models:**
 * These are computer controlled models
 * Both were derived on very small groups of patients (18 and 24 respectively)
-* The models diverge most strongly in the first 10 minutes after induction, and progressively converge
+* The models differ mostly in the first 10 minutes after induction, and progressively converge
 The intial behaviour of the model is key in deciding which model to apply to any particular patient.

 |Property|Marsh|Schnider|